This post may contain affiliate links. Please read my disclaimer for more information.

-This isn’t necessarily a bad thing since we all want to have a quality product, but in order to get a well made manual grinder you can’t buy a cheapmodel and expect to have great results.
+This isn’t necessarily a bad thing since we all want to have a quality product, but to get a well-made manual grinder, you can’t buy a cheap model and expect great results.

 Budget-friendly models are made with low-quality parts that will break, become dull, or not grind your beans at the right consistency.

 If you’re really looking into buying a grinder, do yourself a favor and wait until you can afford a high-quality brand.
-You won’t be disappointed.
+Then, you won’t be disappointed.

 How Long Does It Take To Grind Coffee Manually